electorama/awt/docs/refactor.md

 Recent notice system development revealed **route processing duplication**: GET requests process data in `awt.py` while POST requests use `conduits.py`, requiring duplicate business logic implementation.
 This creates developer friction and maintenance burden.

 **Priority fix:** Consolidate route processing so both GET and POST requests use the same `conduits.py` pipeline, eliminating duplicate logic and enabling centralized notice generation.

+Additionally, converge on `src/bifhub` for catalog helpers (`build_election_list`, `get_fileentry_from_election_list`, etc.) and remove duplicates from `awt.py` to maintain a single source of truth.

+## Testing Gates and Acceptance Criteria

+Before and after each migration step:

+- Run route tests and unit tests; add missing tests to lock observable behavior.
+- Acceptance for a step includes:
+  - `awt.py` no longer defines the moved functions/classes.
+  - `awt.py` imports only from `src.*` (not vice versa).
+  - No `print()` introduced; logging used consistently.
+  - Imports in hot paths are top-level (avoid nested imports unless guarding optional deps).
+  - Link preview: PNG routes return 200 with PNG (fallback OK), and XML insertion replaces string replace.

 ## Benefits